Non-stationary Spatial Modeling Using Fractional SPDEs: Introduction

 \section{Introduction}

 Gaussian random fields (GRFs) are a common tool for spatial modeling in fields such as environmental sciences and ecology \citep{MR2848400, banerjee2003hierarchical}.
 Isotropic covariance models are widely used, and the Matérn family of covariance functions \citep{stein1999interpolation} is an appealing choice because it has three interpretable parameters that can be controlled separately: 1) marginal variance, 2) spatial range, and 3) smoothness.
 However, in many applications, isotropy and stationarity are unrealistic assumptions.
-This has motivated work on more flexible covariance structures \citep{sampson2010constructions,schmidt2020flexible}, as well as approaches that enable efficient inference for spatial models \citep{heaton2019case}.
-In this paper, we extend the popular \textit{SPDE approach} \citep{lindgren2011explicit, 2022_SPDE_10_years} to simultaneously incorporate both spatially varying anisotropy and fractional smoothness, and use the extended model to explore the relative importance of these for two datasets.
+This has motivated work on more flexible covariance structures \citep{sampson2010constructions,schmidt2020flexible} and on combining them with approaches that enable efficient inference for spatial models \citep{heaton2019case}.
+In this paper, we extend the popular \textit{SPDE approach} \citep{lindgren2011explicit, 2022_SPDE_10_years} to simultaneously incorporate both spatially varying anisotropy and fractional smoothness, and use the extended model to explore their relative importance for two datasets.

 Several approaches have been proposed to model non-stationary spatial processes.
 One prominent class of methods is the deformation approach, where the spatial domain is transformed through a bijective mapping such that the process appears stationary in the transformed space \citep{sampson1992nonparametric, damian2001bayesian, schmidt2003bayesian}.
 Another strategy relies on convolution-based constructions, which represent the spatial process as a smoothed integral of a latent process, allowing the covariance structure to vary across space \citep{higdon1998process, paciorek2006spatial}.
 Covariate-driven models offer an alternative, incorporating spatially varying covariates directly into the covariance function to capture heterogeneity \citep{neto2014accounting, risser2015regression}.
 Notably, several of these approaches have associated software implementations, such as the local covariance models provided by \citet{risser2017local, risser2020bayesian}.
 However, while the methods give considerable flexibility, they use dense covariance matrices which often come with a substantial computational cost.